14. Interfacing compiled code (**)

 The BH package on CRAN gives access to Boost, the header-only C++ libraries that define many useful algorithms and data structures.
 Create an R package that calls C++::boost::math::gcd after issuing the #include <boost/math/common_factor.hpp> directive.

 14.4.5.
-Specifying compiler and linker flags (**)#
+Specifying compiler and linker flags (**)

-For maximum portability across different platforms, which is overall challenging to ensure if we do not wish to exclude W****ws users, we might be required to author custom configure (and configure.win) scripts.
+We can pass arbitrary flags to the compiler or linker, e.g., to use any library installed on our system.
+Basic configuration can be tweaked via Makevars (or Makevars.win on Wi***ws), e.g., by setting PKG_CFLAGS or PKG_LIBS variables.
+For maximum portability across different platforms, which is overall challenging to ensure when we do not wish to exclude Wi***ws users, we might be required to author custom configure (and configure.win) scripts.
+For more information, see [65] which discusses, amongst others, how to use OpenMP[12] in our projects.

 14.5.
-Exercises#
+Exercises

 Exercise 14.29